 WSSC Analysis of Monitoring, December 2011

-WSSC presented the results of their bacteria monitoring in area streams through 2011 (need link to the presentation).
+WSSC presented the results of their water quality monitoring through Dec 2011, pursuant to the consent degree.
 A preliminary qualitative observation is that 80-100% of the bacteria sources in area streams has been found to be from pets, wildlife, and agriculture, and the predominate source, avian/waterfowl.
 A note regarding the comment in slide 4: “Suggestions from AWS considered: reduce points outside the Anacostia watershed.”
-The complete suggestion was to reduce the sampling points and double the monitoring frequency at certain stations, leaving the actual number of times monitoring was done unchanged.
+The complete suggestion was to reduce the sampling points and double the monitoring frequency at certain stations, leaving unchanged the actual number of times monitoring is done.

 WSSC Monitoring Results, 2007-2016

 As a result of the consent decree, the Washington Suburban Sanitary Commission (WSSC) began monitoring regional waterways for levels of fecal bacteria, including bacteria source testing.
 Here are the results through 2016 for Sligo Creek:

 The Anacostia Watershed Society’s Water Quality Specialist Masaya Maeda conducted bacteria testing of Sligo Creek.
 This important work led to the WSSC’s present monitoring.